-We were treated to a sumptuous meal at some long-time friends’ house last week and one of the recipes the husband made was this fantastic bread recipe.
-Ron starts it in the breadmaker and then after it rises he transferred the dough to a regular-size loaf pan.
+We were treated to a sumptuous meal at some long-time friends’ house in July 2012, and one of the recipes the husband made was this fantastic bread recipe.
+Ron starts his version of Red River Cereal Bread in the breadmaker and then after it raises he transfers the dough to a regular-size loaf pan.
 He also has a few adaptations to the original recipe.

 Here’s the recipe.

 RED RIVER CEREAL BREAD

 (Recipe from Ron Pownall as adapted from Red River Cereal recipe)

 - 1 ½ cups [url href=”http://www.kingarthurflour.com/” target=”_blank” title=”king arthur flour”]King Arthur[/url] unbleached Bread flour